DanielP0111/COP-4934-Senior-Design--L10/attack/README.md

 ## Recon prompts

-When analyzing reconnaissance prompts across all attacks on DocTalk the following success rate was gathered.
+All cyber attacks begin with reconnaissance.
+An attacker needs to identify vulnerabilites and access points before running hteir attacks.
+This can last a long time but is a vital first step in their attack chain.
+Our team impkenent this phase step into our attacks.
+When analyzing all reconnaissance prompts used against the different variations of DocTalk, the following success rate were gathered.

 | Total attack attempts | V0 Success Rate | V1 Success Rate | V2 Success Rate |
 | --------------------- | --------------- | --------------- | --------------- |
 | 10                    | 8/10            | 1/10            | 0/10            |

-Note: we can further classify these recon prompts into if they target certain agents, tools, features etc.

-Refer to specific examples and their success rates in the section called 'Phase 1' [here](./doc.ipynb#Phase-1:-Reconnaissance)
+Refer to the Phase 1 sections of the attack/defense notebooks for detailed statisitics and outputs of reconnaissance examples.

 ## Remote Code Execution attack prompts

-When analyzing Remote Code Execution prompts across all attacks on DocTalk the following success rate was gathered.
+DocTalk's use of a code execution tool opens up a range of vulnerabilities.
+It allowed our attack pairs to execute remote code to alter the systems state and chain attacks.
+When analyzing all Remote Code Execution attack prompts used against the different variations of DocTalk, the following success rate were gathered.

 | Total attack attempts | V0 Success Rate | V1 Success Rate | V2 Success Rate |
 | --------------------- | --------------- | --------------- | --------------- |
 | 8                    | 8/8              | 2/8             |  0/8            |

-Note: we can further classify these recon prompts into if they target certain agents, tools, features etc.

-Refer to specific examples and their success rates in the section called 'Phase 3' [here](./doc.ipynb#Phase-3:-Delivery)
+Refer to the attack/defense notebooks for detailed statisitics and outputs of Remote Code Execution attack examples.

-## Context Injection Prompts
+## Prompt Injection attacks

-When analyzing Context Injection prompts across all attacks on DocTalk the following success rate was gathered.
+Prompt Injection attacks are what most people think of in regards to AI security.
+Giving an agent new instructions or telling it to drop its instructions is just one example.
+Prompt injection attacks were used against DocTalk.
+When analyzing all Prompt Injection attack prompts used against the different variations of DocTalk, the following success rate were gathered.

 | Total attack attempts | V0 Success Rate | V1 Success Rate | V2 Success Rate |
 | --------------------- | --------------- | --------------- | --------------- |
 | 5                     | 5/5             | 0/5             | 0/5             |

-Note: we can further classify these recon prompts into if they target certain agents, tools, features etc.
+Refer to the attack/defense notebooks for detailed statisitics and outputs of Prompt Injection attack examples.

 ## Most secure agents